Rate of Heat Transfer through a product

 U-Factor measures the rate of heat transfer through a product.
 Thus it’s rating indicates how well the window insulates.
 This measurement represents both heat loss during cold weather and heat gain during warm weather.
-U-Factor takes into consideration conductance, airflow around the window and the radiated or reflected heat of the glass.
-U-Factor values generally range from 0.20 to 1.20.
-If figuring out all the performance numbers seems confusing, just remember that the lower the U-Factor, the better the insulation.
+U-Factor considers conductance, airflow, and the heat radiation or reflection of the glass.
+Values range from 0.20 to 1.20.
+Yes, window energy ratings seem confusing.
+But, remember that the lower the U-Factor, the better the insulation.
 Below is an example of a typical NFRC window label.

-Harvey windows and doors qualify for ENERGY STAR because we are an ENERGY STAR Partner, our windows have been independently tested, and they have NFRC ratings that meet the guidelines set by the U.S. Department of Energy.
-ENERGY STAR’s color-coded climate zone map shows performance criteria for each climate zone, including the colder Northern region where we manufacture and test Harvey windows and doors.
+Harvey windows and doors qualify for ENERGY STAR because we are an ENERGY STAR Partner.
+Thus, our windows are independently tested and have NFRC ratings that meet (and exceed) the guidelines set by the U.S. Department of Energy.
+A window’s glass has the most significant effect on energy efficiency, and Harvey offers various window glass packages to meet your needs.

 Window thermal ratings are not the only thing contributing to energy efficiency.
 Learn more about the other elements that make a window energy efficient.
-Also, our thermal performance guide provides data for Harvey windows and doors, and includes U-Factor, Solar Heat Gain Coefficient (SHGc), and Visible Transmittance (VT).
-Visit our ENERGY STAR page for further information about all of the performance categories, and if you’re ready to speak with a contractor about Harvey windows and doors for your home, visit the Harvey ProZone® to help find a local Harvey contractor.
+Also, our thermal performance guide provides data for Harvey windows and doors.
+This guide includes U-Factor, Solar Heat Gain Coefficient (SHGc), and Visible Transmittance (VT).
+Visit our ENERGY STAR page for further information about all of the performance categories.